 ~ Vladimir is the Founder & CEO of Company Folders, Inc., an innovative presentation folder company that has won multiple awards, including ranking in Inc. 5000's list of fastest-growing private companies in America in 2015 and 2016.
 He is a thought leader in print design and has published many articles including such publications as Forbes and Times.

-My favorite type of blog post that increases social engagement are ones that provide answers for questions my readers have been asking.
+My favorite type of blog post that increases social engagement are ones that provide answers to questions my readers have been asking.

 The topics come from researching my audience and their questions.
 Then, I research other posts that might be on that topic to make sure I am not duplicating anyone's efforts.
 Next, I put together a comprehensive in-depth analysis no one else is providing.